mpizenberg/visual-odometry-rs/examples/README.md

 ### dso

-The candidates selection in DSO is quite different, and requires far more parameters.
+The candidates selection in [DSO][dso] is quite different, and requires far more parameters.
 At its heart, it consists of picking the highest gradient magnitude point per block.
 A block being a rectangular group of pixels.
 In practice there are many more complications.